 In this house, there were high-cost constraints.
 The footprint of the house is small to minimize the foundation’s work.
 In addition, it is possible to build a smaller VOLUME by filling the depth min.
 The space buried in the basement is used for bedrooms and the study space to feel protected.
 It also generated a close approach to the Earth.

 On the periphery of the main VOLUME, a floating Veranda in cantilever is located.
 This cantilever was possible because it was also advantageous in cost due to the foundation placement.
 This veranda connects the surrounding environment and the living, dining, or kitchen room, just 2m above the ground.

 About Jun Igarashi

 Jun Igarashi was born in Hokkaido in 1970.
-He graduated from Hokkaido central engineering college in 1990 and starting working with Ben Architects from 1991-1995 before establishing Jun Igarashi Architects in 1997.
+He graduated from Hokkaido central engineering college in 1990 and started working with Ben Architects from 1991-to 1995 before establishing Jun Igarashi Architects in 1997.
 He has been teaching Architecture at the Hokkaido Institute of Technology since 2005.
 He has also taught at the Tohoku University and the Nagoya Institute of Technology.

 - Source: Architecturephoto